bmcphail05/academic-kickstart/content/home/worksinprogress.md

 +++
 # A Works in Progress section created with the Pages widget.
-# This section displays recent blog posts from `content/publication/`.
+# This section displays recent posts from `content/publication/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section.